choosing the right homeschool curriculum

 I’ve noticed the expectant parents with their empty, rolling luggage after they’ve spent plenty of time writing their homeschool curriculum wishlists (and checking them twice).

 These parents anticipate hundreds, if not thousands, of dollars spent for the upcoming year.
-They don’t want to throw out their shoulder as they walk from book to book, flipping, holding a stack, putting a book back, discovering another gem, hence the rolling luggage.
+They don’t want to throw out their shoulder as they walk from book to book, flipping, holding a stack, putting a book back, and discovering another gem, hence the rolling luggage.

 But I won’t bring that luggage, because I might buy too much.
 If I must buy something, I have to hold it.
 The stack can’t become too daunting or I’ll have to return it or at least, come back after another workshop.